 The diversity of symptoms emphasizes the numerous functions of pantothenic acid in its coenzyme forms.

 Because there was little information on the requirements of pantothenic acid in humans, the Food and Nutrition Board of the Institute of Medicine set an adequate intake (AI) based on observed dietary intakes in healthy population groups (Table 1) (16).

 Table 1.
 Adequate Intake (AI) for Pantothenic Acid

 ||19 years and older

-Pantothenic acid is available in a variety of foods.
-Rich sources of pantothenic acid include liver and kidney, yeast, egg yolk, and broccoli.
-Fish, shellfish, chicken, milk, yogurt, legumes, mushrooms, avocado, and sweet potatoes are also good sources.
-Whole grains are good sources of pantothenic acid, but processing and refining grains may result in a 35% to 75% loss.
-Freezing and canning of foods result in similar losses (8).
-Large national, nutritional surveys were unable to estimate pantothenic acid intake due to the scarcity of data on the pantothenic acid content of food.
-Smaller studies estimate average daily intakes of pantothenic acid to be from 5 to 6 mg/day in adults.
-Table 2 lists some rich sources of pantothenic acid along with their content in milligrams (mg).
+Pantothenic acid is available in a variety of foods, usually as a component of coenzyme A (CoA) and 4’-phosphopantetheine (see Figure 1 above).
+Upon ingestion, dietary coenzyme A and phosphopantetheine are hydrolyzed to pantothenic acid prior to intestinal absorption (3).
+Animal liver and kidney, fish, shellfish, pork, chicken, egg yolk, milk, yogurt, legumes, mushrooms, avocados, broccoli, and sweet potatoes are good sources of pantothenic acid.
+Whole grains are also good sources of pantothenic acid, but processing and refining grains may result in a 35 to 75% loss.
+Freezing and canning of foods result in similar losses (16).
+Large national, nutritional surveys failed to estimate pantothenic acid intake, mainly because of the scarcity of data on the pantothenic acid content of food (16).
+Smaller studies estimated average daily intakes of pantothenic acid to be between 4 and 7 mg/day in adults.
+Table 2 lists some rich sources of pantothenic acid, along with their content in milligrams (mg).
 For more information on the nutrient content of foods, search the USDA food composition database.

 Table 2.
 Some Food Sources of Pantothenic Acid